wp-plugins/sexy-contact-form/readme.txt

 > * Flexible File Upload: Multiple file selection, drag&drop support, costum file types support, customizable validation messages, upload max&min size, etc...
 > * Captcha support!
 > * Unlimited forms *(1 in free version)*!
-> * Unlimited fields *(5 in free version)*!
+> * Unlimited fields *(3 in free version)*!
 > * Multiple forms on same page!
 > * No Powered By text!
 > * PRO support!

-###IMPORTANT: If you think you found a bug in Sexy Contact Form or have any problem or question concerning it, do not hesitate to contact us at [info@creative-solutions.net](mailto:info@creative-solutions.net).
+###IMPORTANT: If you think you found a bug in Creative Contact Form or have any problem or question concerning it, do not hesitate to contact us at [info@creative-solutions.net](mailto:info@creative-solutions.net).

 ### Support: